rsocket/rsocket/Protocol.md

 Client side resumption operation starts when the client desires to try to resume and starts a new transport connection.
 The operation then proceeds as the following:

 * Client sends RESUME frame.
 The client MUST NOT send any other frame types until resumption succeeds.
 The RESUME Identification Token MUST be the token used in the original SETUP frame.
-The RESUME Total Number Of Skipped Frames field indicates the total number of frames that the Client skipped from the cache among all resumable streams during the whole session.
-The RESUME Number of Entries indicates the number of active resumable streams.
-Every entry in RESUME frame has a corresponding Stream ID to which this entry belongs to and Received Frame Count which indicates the total number of frames received for this particular stream on the Client side.
+The RESUME Number of Entries indicates the number of resumable streams which Clinet wants to resume.
+Every entry in RESUME frame has a corresponding Stream ID to which this entry belongs to and Implied Position which indicates the total number of frames received for this particular stream on the Client side.
 * Client waits for either a RESUME_OK or ERROR[CONNECTION_ERROR|REJECTED_RESUME] frame from the server.
 * On receiving an ERROR[REJECTED_RESUME] frame, the client MUST NOT attempt resumption again.
 * On receiving a RESUME_OK, the client:
     * MUST assume that the next REQUEST, CANCEL, ERROR, and PAYLOAD frames continuously increasing their corresponding Received Frame Count
+    * MUST terminate *all* streams not included in the RESUME_OK frame with the __REJECTED__ error
-    * MAY retransmit *all* REQUEST, CANCEL, ERROR, and PAYLOAD frames starting at the RESUME_OK Last Received Position field value from the server.
+    * MAY retransmit *all* REQUEST, CANCEL, ERROR, and PAYLOAD frames starting at the RESUME_OK Implied Position field value of every individual stream from the server.
     * MAY send an ERROR[CONNECTION_ERROR|CONNECTION_CLOSE] frame indicating the end of the connection and MUST NOT attempt resumption again

 Server side resumption operation starts when the client sends a RESUME frame.
 The operation then proceeds as the following: